Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 <a name="redirect"/>
 ## Redirect the browser to the sign-in page

-*Ricardo and I agreed that the sign in page isn't really Azure, nor is it really Office 365.
-In the Python, Angular, and PHP topics, we chose to omit "Azure" and just call it "sign in page".
-Few instances in topic, just called out here.*
 Your app needs to redirect the browser to the sign-in page to get an authorization code and continue the OAuth 2.0 flow.

 *Capitalize "url".*